 (B) At the Defendant's Request.
 At the arraignment or as soon afterward as practicable, the defendant may, in order to have an opportunity to move to suppress evidence under Rule 12(b)(3)(C), request notice of the government's intent to use (in its evidence-in-chief at trial) any evidence that the defendant may be entitled to discover under Rule 16.

-(c) Motion Deadline.
-Deadline for a Pretrial Motion; Consequences of Not Making a Timely Motion.
+(c) Deadline for a Pretrial Motion; Consequences of Not Making a Timely Motion.

 (1) Setting the Deadline.
 The court may, at the arraignment or as soon afterward as practicable, set a deadline for the parties to make pretrial motions and may also schedule a motion hearing.
 If the court does not set one, the deadline is the start of trial.